Universal Adversarial Attacks against Closed-Source MLLMs via Target-View Routed Meta Optimization: Introduction

 \section{Introduction}

 Building upon the significant advancements in Large Language Models (LLMs) \cite{llama,qwen}, Multi-modal Large Language Models (MLLMs) have recently attracted substantial attention \cite{minigpt4,deepseek-vl,li2025otter}.
-However, despite their potential, the safety of MLLMs remains a critical challenge, as existing models have been shown to be susceptible to adversarial attacks \cite{jiang2025survey}.
+However, despite their potential, the security of MLLMs remains a critical challenge, as existing models have been shown to be susceptible to adversarial attacks \cite{jiang2025survey}.
 In particular, targeted adversarial attacks are of special concern, as they aim to deliberately induce specific, attacker-chosen incorrect outputs, in contrast to untargeted attacks that cause arbitrary prediction failures \cite{zhao2023evaluating,guo2024efficient}.

 Commercial closed-source MLLMs, \textit{e.g.,} GPT-4o \cite{gpt4o}, Claude-4.5 \cite{claude}, and Gemini-2.0 \cite{gemini}, are not immune to such vulnerabilities.
 In practice, attackers can exploit the transferability of adversarial perturbations crafted on accessible surrogate models to mount black-box attacks against proprietary systems \cite{lu2025pretrain,li2025a}.
 Furthermore, perturbations optimized on open-source CLIP models have been shown to induce targeted mispredictions on closed-source MLLMs.
-Nevertheless, the efficacy of these transfer-based targeted adversarial attacks is often hampered by limited generalization to unseen images.
+Nevertheless, the efficacy of these transfer-based targeted adversarial attacks is often hampered by a limited generalization to unseen images.
 Prior approaches employ a sample-wise optimization strategy \cite{jia2025adversarial, li2025a}, in which instance-specific perturbations are independently tailored to each input.
-While effective on source images, such perturbations tend to overfit to local visual patterns or specific semantic cues, failing to retain adversarial potency when applied to different images, as shown in Fig.~\ref{fig:intro}.
+Although effective in source images, such perturbations tend to overfit local visual patterns or specific semantic cues, failing to retain adversarial potency when applied to different images, as shown in Fig.~\ref{fig:intro}.
 This undermines the practical utility of targeted adversarial attacks, as optimizing unique perturbations for each input is computationally prohibitive or impractical in real-world settings.
-Consequently, we are motivated to explore an effective universal and transferable targeted-attack method with strong generalization across diverse visual inputs.
+Consequently, we are motivated to explore an effective \textbf{Universal Targeted Transferable Adversarial Attack (UniTTAA) on closed-source MLLMs} with strong generalization across diverse visual inputs.